 In a tribute to the early days of the American adult film industry, Boogie Nights aptly features one of the greatest cultural trends of the time — roller skating.
 Based on a popular port star of the 70s and 80s, Brandy, played by Heather Graham, is very much into her roller skates.
 In fact, so much so that she never takes them off.
 Perhaps one of the best moments in the film comes when Brandy and Dirk Diggler, her porn co-star, played by Mark Wahlberg, perform a free-spirited disco dance number.
 This is, of course, before the excesses of the industry start to take their toll on all involved.

 Although Xanadu was not well received when it was first released in 1980, it later gained a cult following and even inspired a Broadway musical.
 To its defense, the film features a great soundtrack of 70s and 80s hits and plenty of 10-minute dance and skate sequences.
-Kira, played by Olivia Newton-John, is a roller-skating muse who inspires Sonny Malone, an artist played by Michael Beck, to open a nightclub called Xanadu.
+Kira is played by Olivia Newton-John.
+She is a roller-skating muse who inspires Sonny Malone.
+Sonny is an artist played by Michael Beck, to open a nightclub called Xanadu.
 Apparently, Olivia Newton-John did all her own skating for the film around the boardwalks of LA and empty auditoriums.

 3. Whip It

-Marking Drew Barrymore’s directorial debut, this charming film brings to life the world of women’s roller derby (the screenplay for the film was written by a professional derby athlete, so you can rest assured that you are getting the real deal here).
-Whip It tells the story of Bliss Cavendar, played by Ellen Page, an outcast whose life changed after she joined the Hurl Scouts, a local roller derby team.
-It is reported that Page had never roller skated before she landed her role in the film, and had to undergo rigorous training with a coach nicknamed “Axles of Evil” before she could perform the skating sequences.
+This film is Drew Barrymore’s directorial debut.
+The charming film brings to life the world of women’s roller derby.
+(The screenplay for the film was written by a professional derby athlete.
+So you can rest assured that you are getting the real deal here.)
+Whip It tells the story of Bliss Cavendar, played by Ellen Page.
+An outcast whose life changed after she joined the Hurl Scouts, a local roller derby team.
+It remains reported that Page had never roller skated before she landed her role in the film.
+She had to undergo rigorous training with a coach nicknamed “Axles of Evil” before she could perform the skating sequences.